 What’s a QTIP Trust and Why Would You Want One?
+Here are 7 Reasons

 So, what’s a QTIP trust.
 “QTIP” stands for qualified terminable interest property, total legal gobbeldygook, right?
 So forget the words.
 What it means is a trust that you leave for your spouse that gives him the right to all of the income and limits his right to the principal.
-Those limits can be total, meaning no right to principal, or minor, meaning simply limited by the HEMS standard (for health, education, maintenance and financial security) or fully available but controlled by a trustee other than your spouse.
+Those limits can be total, meaning no right to principal, or minor, meaning simply limited by the HEMS standard (for health, education, maintenance and support) or fully available but controlled by a trustee other than your spouse.

 So, why would you complicate your spouse’s life by putting property in trust with some level of limitations rather than giving everything to her outright?
 Here are seven possible reasons: